zachwiseit/Azure-Network-pt2/README.md

 <p>
 52 Now just because everything is captured that doesn't mean you can see it.
    All of SSH traffic is encrypted.
-   For example type "hi" (or something similar) aand press ent.
+   For example type "hi" (or something similar) and press Enter.
    Then click on the packet created from it.
 <p>
 <img <img width="1440" alt="ACN_152" src="https://github.com/user-attachments/assets/80d3f500-01ca-4f59-bfa5-d6c6ceaf3246" />